Hi everyone, it is James, Andrew’s eldest son. For those who do not know or do not remember me, please read my sit-down interview.

-My father has already talked about Mexico ’86/Angry Football, but only because it is one of his favorite retro soccer games.
+My father has already talked about Kick and Run/Angry Soccer – as he familiarly calls it – but only because it is one of his favorite retro soccer games.
 Today, I am going to tell you about its personal urban legend.

 You have to know that in this retro game, goalkeepers can come out of the box with the ball glued to their feet, move forward and even score goals.

-My father – who was and still is unbeatable at Angry Football – did not buy into that one bit and immediately changed his attacking strategy.
+My dad – who was and still is unbeatable at Kick and Run – did not buy into that one bit and immediately changed his attacking strategy.
 For a few days, his trusted US team became more of a one-man army.
-All he did was passing the ball to his keeper and dribbling his way to goal.
+All he did was pass the ball to his keeper and dribbling his way to goal.

-It was not long before his goalie turned into a goal scoring machine and it just so happened that he scored a hat trick before one of the guys who started the rumour.
+It was not long before his goalie turned into a goal scoring machine and it just so happened that he scored a hat trick before one of the guys who started the rumor.

-A keeper’s goal counted as one single goal, no extra prize, apart from the pleasure my father derived by embarrassing that liar.
+A keeper’s goal counted as one single goal, no extra prize, apart from the pleasure dad derived by embarrassing that liar.

 For the record, the guy

-tried to awkwardly justify himself only made a fool of himself and ended up getting kicked out of the bar to the cries of “Big fail”.
+tried to awkwardly justify himself only made a fool of himself and ended up getting kicked out of the arcade to the cries of “Big fail”.

 6. Paperboy (Arcade Game 1985) – the perfect delivery gift